foundry-rs/book/src/README.md

 **Foundry-ZKsync is a smart contract development toolchain for ZKsync**, built upon [Foundry](https://book.getfoundry.sh/).

-Foundry-ZKsync manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command-line and via Solidity scripts.
+Foundry-ZKsync manages your dependencies, compiles your project, runs tests, deploys, and lets you interact with the chain from the command line and via Solidity scripts.

 > ⚠️ **Alpha Stage:** The project is in alpha, so you might encounter issues.
 For more information or reporting bugs, please visit the [Foundry-ZKsync GitHub repository](https://github.com/matter-labs/foundry-zksync).

 ## Sections
 **[Getting Started](getting-started/installation.md)**

-To get started with Foundry-ZKsync, install Foundry-ZKsync and set up your first project.
+To start with Foundry-ZKsync, install Foundry-ZKsync and set up your first project.

 **[Projects](projects/creating-a-new-project.md)**

-This section will give you an overview of how to create and work with existing projects.
+This section will give you an overview of creating and working with existing projects.

 **[ZKsync Specific](zksync-specifics)**

-This section will give you an the necessary information to write and run tests for zkEVM.
+This section will introduce the necessary information to write and run tests for zkEVM.

 **[Supported Commands Overview](supported-commands)**

-This section has a comprehensive review of all the Foundry commands actually supported in the Foundry-ZKSync tool.
+This section comprehensively reviews all the Foundry commands supported in the Foundry-ZKSync tool.

 > 📖 **Contributing**
 >
-> This book is actual work in progress as part of the global efforts to support Foundry in ZKSync.
-More information, sections and pages will be added as we the project progresses.
+> This book is actually a work in progress, part of the global effort to support Foundry in ZKSync.
+More information, sections, and pages will be added as the project progresses.
 >
 > Feedback and contributions are welcome.
 You can contribute to this book on [Foundry-ZKSync Book GitHub repository](https://github.com/matter-labs/foundry-zksync-book).
 >